cilium/design-cfps/cilium/CFP-30984-dns-proxy-ha.md

 ### Tracking policy updates to SDP instances

 Since SDP can be deployed out of band and users can choose to completely disable built-in proxy to run multiple instances of SDP, agent should be prepared to handle multiple instances.
 In order to ensure all instances  have upto date policy revisions, agent will maintain a mapping of ACKed policy revision numbers against stream ID.
-Since policy revision numbers from Cilium are reset when the local Cilium instance restarts, we need to unconditionally send the policy updates to the SDP instance on agent restart.
+Since policy revision numbers are reset when agent restarts, we need to unconditionally send policy updates to SDP on agent restart.

 ## Impacts / Key Questions

 ### Discovering endpoint metadata from SDP

 In order to enforce L7 DNS policy, SDP needs to translate IP address to endpoint ID and identity ID.
 The simplest option is to reuse the same gRPC stream and implement another method to get the mappings from cilium agent.
-Since the actual source of truth are the bpf maps.
-And SDP is expected to resolve the DNS queries even when agent is down, it is better to read the information directly from the bpf maps.
-We choose the bpf option as it is more reliable and does not rely on agent availability.
-It also aligns with having a HA DNS proxy.
+However, the actual source of truth are the bpf maps and SDP is expected to resolve the DNS queries even when agent is down, so we could read the information directly from the bpf maps.
+We prefer the bpf option since it does not rely on agent availability.

 #### Option 1a: gRPC method